 Each time a thought occurs, our brain produces chemicals that trigger reactions that we feel throughout our body.
 Normally we don’t realize how much they command our feelings because we’re continuously thinking in the same manner we breathe.
-When our emotions overwhelm us, our thoughts can turn the heat up or down, which has an effect on how we manage our emotions.
+When our emotions overwhelm us, our thoughts can turn the heat up or down, affecting how we manage our emotions.

 The impact self-awareness has on your career

-Over the past few weeks, I’ve had the pleasure of interviewing over 100 leaders across Canada for my new book on emotional intelligence.
+Over the past few months, I’ve had the pleasure of interviewing over 250 leaders across Canada for my new book on emotional intelligence.
 Interestingly, (but not surprisingly) most of them reinforced the importance of self-awareness and the role it played in their career.
 As their self-awareness developed, the more familiar they became with their strengths are areas they needed to improve.
-This self-discovery led to better self-manage and meet the needs of those around us.
+This self-discovery led to better self-manage and they were able to meet the needs of those around them.

 What stops people from embracing self-awareness?

 Is a lack of self-awareness because “ignorance is bliss”?
 Maybe, but often people struggle with analyzing their behaviour for a variety of reasons; including:

 - Not wanting to take the time to focus on areas of improvement

 - Not wanting to do the work involved to make necessary changes

 - Preferring to stay in their comfort zone